Last Updated 23.02.2023

 Get Professional Help

 This is an overwhelming thing to go through.
 An affair causes feelings of hurt, anger, and rejection.
 It can also do a real number on your self-esteem.
 It's a lot to go through, and you shouldn't have to do that alone.
 If you are struggling, talk to a professional.
 They will help you work through your feelings without judgment so that you can process your partner's infidelity in an emotionally healthy way.
+It's not just that the affair happened.
+It's now about going forward.

 Set And Maintain Your Boundaries